-Patrick Edward Fitzgerald, an officer with the Pittsburgh Police Department, was shot and killed on April 12, 1901, while investigating the robbery and murder of Thomas Kahney by Edward and John Biddle and Walter Dorman.
+Patrick Edward Fitzgerald, a 45-year old, Canadian-born detective with the Pittsburgh Police Department, was shot and killed on April 12, 1901, while investigating the robbery and murder of Thomas Kahney by Edward and John Biddle and Walter Dorman.

 The Biddle brothers were convicted and sentenced to death.
 Despite having testified against the Biddles, Dorman was also convicted and sentenced to death.